alxmrs/website/src/index.md

 <img src="https://alexrosengarten.com/assets/website-profile-square.png" title="A picture of me!" id="profile">

-I'm a software engineer who in theory lives in Oakland, CA. During pandemic times, I'm mostly found residing just outside of Driscoll strawberry farms in the Monterey Bay area, if not some beach in Santa Cruz.
+I'm a software engineer who (in theory) lives in Oakland, CA. During pandemic times, I'm mostly found just outside of Driscoll strawberry farms in the Monterey Bay area, if not some beach in Santa Cruz.

 I love to listen to all kinds of music, help my [lovely partner](http://camimerz.com/) cook a fussy meal, and think hard about [climate change solutions](https://deepmind.com/blog/article/machine-learning-can-boost-value-wind-energy).